Trinity-Automata-Research/dsmodels/README.md

-Authors: Seth Fogarty,          Charles Stein
+Authors:  Charles Stein, Seth Fogarty         <br>
-Contact: sfogarty@trinity.edu,  cstein1@trinity.edu
+Contact: cstein1@trinity.edu, sfogarty@trinity.edu

 dsmodels is an expressive language to facilitate the creation and visualization
     of two-dimensional dynamical systems.
 The basic elements of the language are